 Here’s where feeding Dalmatians a raw diet can become tricky – they really should avoid organs because of their high purine levels.

-But according to the raw feeding formula, 70-80% must be muscle meat, 10% must be bone, and 10% must be organ (5% liver, 5% other organ such as kidney, pancreas, brain, spleen – heart & tripe are considered meats).
+But according to the raw feeding formula, 70-80% must be muscle meat, 10% must be bone, and 10% must be secreting organ (5% liver, 5% other organ such as kidney, pancreas, brain, spleen – heart & tripe are considered meats).

-Organs are such an essential part of the raw diet because they are chock full of vitamin A, B vitamins (B1, B2, B6, folic acid, B12), some vitamin D, E, K, phosphorus, iron, copper, magnesium, and iodine, making a raw diet nutritionally complete and balanced.
+Secreting organs are such an essential part of the raw diet because they are chock full of vitamin A, B vitamins (B1, B2, B6, folic acid, B12), some vitamin D, E, K, phosphorus, iron, copper, magnesium, and iodine, making a raw diet nutritionally complete and balanced.

 Just in case you were wondering – no, you can’t just throw your dog a steak and expect him to thrive, that’s not how a healthy raw diet works.

-So what is the Dalmatian owner to do?
+So what’s the Dalmatian owner to do?
 Follow Norman’s owners’ example and replace the organs with a vitamin/mineral/nutrient mix such as SmartBarf’s.
 Also find a holistic veterinarian and talk to them about your Dal’s raw food needs.
 They should be happy to guide you throughout the transition from kibble to raw.
 If they’re not – find a new vet.